 - Our gowns are located in "Change Room 1" which is located to the right of the washroom that is beside the CT/MRI waiting room.
-This is the same room that has our weigh scale and tape measure. - The pajamas/gowns that belong to Research MRI are located on the first and second (from top) shelves labelled "MRI". - In the event that gowns are not available, check for gowns in the cart near the recovery area or in another change room.
+This is the same room that has our weigh scale and tape measure. - All pajamas (child-size) and gowns (adult-size) in this room are available for our use. - In the event that gowns are not stocked, check for gowns in the cart near the recovery area or in another change room.